 What can I expect if I come to South Ridge?

 You can expect a friendly, welcoming environment.
-Our commitment is simple: to lead anyone, with or without faith, in a growing relationship with Jesus.
+Our commitment is simple: to inspire anyone, with or without faith, to follow Jesus.

 What is the worship service like?

-Our worship service includes a time of live music (full band or acoustic) and a practical message.
+Our worship service includes a time of live music (full band, acoustic, or streamed from a partner church) and a practical message.
 Our commitment is to help you connect with Jesus and with others.

 Do you have baptism and communion at your service?